simonteozw/tp/docs/UserGuide.md

 Examples: `M add m/CS1231S n/Discrete Structures`

 ### Edit
 Because modules are displayed on the sidebar, it doesn't come with index.
-That's why to edit & delete module, its code will be used!
+That's why to edit and delete a module, its code will be used!
 Let's see how the syntax of a module edit command:

 Format: `M edit m/MODULE_CODE n/NAME`